Shree Siddhivinayak Temple

 The closest railway station to Shree Siddhivinayak Temple is Dadar Railway Station, which is about 2.5 km away.
 From Dadar, one can take a taxi, auto-rickshaw, or walk to the temple.

-Nearest Airport to Shree Siddhivinayak Temple
+Shree Siddhivinayak Temple Nearest Airport

 The nearest airport to the temple is Chhatrapati Shivaji Maharaj International Airport (BOM), located approximately 12 km away.
 Taxis, app-based cabs, and buses are available from the airport to the temple.